 Keep an eye on your local cows - cattle egrets have arrived in big numbers this winter (Nick Upton rspb-images.com)A spell of cold weather in the week or so before Big Garden Birdwatch is always good news for those of us hoping to get a good count for the big event.
 That’s exactly what happened this year, so look out for the results and hopefully it will be the biggest and best Birdwatch ever.

 Tell us about your winter sightingsSo, that was my whistle-stop tour, taking in just some of the delights on offer this winter, but how was it for you?
 Please let us know about your highlights of this special winter, anything I might have missed and if you have any memories from great winters past.
+We'll publish some of your sightings and photographs in Nature's Home magazine.

 It's over to Nature's Home Managing Editor Anna Scrivenger, to get you in the mood for the extravaganza that is the RSPB Big Garden Birdwatch.
 As you have hopefully seen in your latest magazine, it starts tomorrow and runs through until Monday.
 Here's Anna with her wishlist of what she and her family are hoping to see in that all important hour's birdwatch...